pingswept/me30-website/content/notes/arduino-mkr-wifi-1010-hardware.md

 ## Connectors

 The right end of the board has three different connectors.
 The white, 2-pin connector at the top, right next to the battery chip, is a JST connector for a 1-cell lithium ion battery.
 The silver connector on the short side of the board is a micro USB connector for communication with a host computer.
 The white, 5-pin connector at the bottom of the board connects to the I<sup>2</sup>C bus of the M0+, as well as an extra digital pin, power, and ground.

+## Learning to program your Arduino

+Arduino's [Tutorials](https://www.arduino.cc/en/Tutorial/HomePage) are a great resource for Arduino newcomers.
+We urge you to spend time walking through this resource.